palbha/airline-faq-rag/README.md

 5. **Evaluation Metrics**: Implement automated evaluation (e.g., BLEU, ROUGE, or human-in-the-loop feedback) to quantify response quality.
 6. **Deployment**: Package the RAG system as a web or mobile app for real-world testing.

-## 🤝 Contributing
-We welcome contributions!
-Feel free to:
-- Submit pull requests for new features or bug fixes.
-- Share ideas for improving FAQ generation or RAG performance.
-- Add new chunking strategies or prompt templates to the experiments folder.

-Please read `CONTRIBUTING.md` for guidelines.

 ## 📜 License
 This project is licensed under the MIT License.
 See `LICENSE` for details.

 ## 📬 Contact
-For questions or feedback, reach out via GitHub Issues or email at [your-email@example.com].
+For questions or feedback, reach out via GitHub Issues or email at [palbhanazwale@gmail.com].

 ---